 The network URBIO (URban BIOdiversity and Design) is an open worldwide scientific network for education and research with the aim to promote the implementation of the UN Convention on Biological Diversity (CBD) in urban areas.
 Within the CBD programmes, URBIO is scientific advisor for the Major Group "Local Authorities" and partner of the "Global Partnership on Local and Subnational Action for Biodiversity".

-Members are all persons registered for the newsletter.
-Currently the Network has 918 members from 60 countries (December 2013).
+Members are all persons registered for the URBIO newsletter.
+Currently the Network has 1121 members from 62 countries (November 2014).

 For further information please read more in this PDF, or register to receive the URBIO newsletter with actual information (oncoming scientific conferences, CBD news, URBIO conferences) regularly.
 How to register and an archive of our previous newsletters may be found here.

 The following organisations have funded and supported the URBIO Network: